Doubling property for biLipschitz homogeneous geodesic surfaces: Introduction

 In other words, $B(O,r_n)$ is $r_n/M$-hyperbolic.
 BiLipschitz homogeneity implies that any $r_n/L$ ball is $Lr_n/M$-hyperbolic.
-This however implies, via a corollary of Gromov's coarse version of the Cartan-Hadamard Theorem (Corollary \ref{gromov}) that we have global hyperbolicity, if we chose $M$ carefully.
-Set $M=CL^2$ (the constant $C$ is the universal constant in Gromov's Theorem): then Gromov's theorem holds and so our initial neighborhood $U$ is $C''r_n$-hyperbolic for any $n\in\N$ ($C''$ is depending only on $L$, see Remark \ref{constants}).
-Since $r_n$ goes to $0$, this says that $U$ is $0$-hyperbolic.
-Every $0$-hyperbolic space is a tree or an $\R$-tree.
-This is a contradiction since $U$ is an open set of the plane.
+However, such a local hyperbolicity implies, via a corollary of Gromov's coarse version of the Cartan-Hadamard Theorem, cf.~Corollary \ref{gromov}, that the space is globally hyperbolic, if we chose $M$ carefully.
+Set $M=CL^2$ (the constant $C$ is the universal constant in the theorem of Gromov): then Gromov Theorem holds and so our initial neighborhood $U$ is $C''r_n$-hyperbolic for any $n\in\N$ ($C''$ is depending only on $L$).
+Since $r_n$ goes to $0$, we have that $U$ is $0$-hyperbolic.
+Every $0$-hyperbolic space is a tree or an $\R$-tree, cf.~\cite[page 31]{Surlesgroupeshyperboliques}.
+This is a topological contradiction since $U$ is an open set of the plane.
 This second situation could not in fact occur. \end{description}

 The idea of the construction of Haar-like measures is as follows.
 For each $r > 0$, we consider a maximal $r$-separated net $N_r$.
-Let $\mu_r$ be a sum of Dirac masses at the elements of $N_r$, and re-scale the result so that the mass of some unit ball $B(x,1)$ is $1$.
-Then we claim that the measures $\mu_r$ sub-converge weakly to a nice measure on $X$.
-Now, the existence of a good measure is assured by the doubling property and does not require \bilip homogeneity, cf.~Proposition \ref{measure Prop 2}.
+Let $\mu_r$ be a sum of Dirac masses at the elements of $N_r$, and re-scale the result so that the mass of some unit ball $B(x_0,1)$ is $1$.
+Then we claim that the measures $\mu_r$ sub-converge weakly to the good measure on $X$.
+Now, the existence of the measure is assured by the doubling property and does not require \bilip homogeneity, cf.~Proposition \ref{measure Prop 2}.
 The equivalence class of such measures is unique when the space is \bilip homogeneous, cf.~Proposition \ref{measure Prop 1}.

 Many thanks go to Bruce Kleiner for inspirational advice and encouragement during the investigation of this problem.